amblerman/mcm-appdeploy/README.md

 This project looks at  the application deployment and promotion model within IBM Multi Cluster Manager (MCM).
 This project takes a look at how the Applications, Channels, Subscriptions and Deployables can be used to manage and promote appications across multiple clusters.

+The resources defined below are done so in the context of a ficticious application called "acmeapp".
+All the resources use "acme" in their names, namespaces, and other metadata as a way to identify the resource belonging to the acme application.
+The applicaiton is completely ficticous and really is just using a standard nginx container as the deployable asset.
+The purpose of this exercise is to illustrate the application model in MCM as opposed to any functionality of the deployed application.
+Any application could be used for this pupose.

 # Technology used in this project

 * IBM Multi Cloud Manager: https://www.ibm.com/cloud/multicloud-manager